The workplace is changing, we’re moving away from the traditional working environment and moving towards a more flexible way of working.

 Poor management is one of the biggest driving factors in losing talent.
 A 2018 study by Lexington Law found that 50% of employees left a position to escape a bad manager.

 It’s vital that business owners, HR managers and directors focus on management training and creating strategies to increase employee retention and workplace happiness.
-A good place to start is to provide your management team with management and leadership training.
+A good place to start is to provide your management team with both management and leadership training.

 🕵️♀️ Go undercover